About the University of Ottawa

 - Fall, starting in September, for all undergraduate programs.

 - Winter (January) for programs from the faculties of Arts, Social Sciences and Science.

-- Spring/summer, starting in May or July, for most programs in the Faculty of Arts and Social Sciences and the Telfer School of Management.
-Apply directly through the University of Ottawa for summer programs.
+- Spring/summer, starting in May or July, for most programs in the Faculty of Arts and Social Sciences.
+Apply directly through the University of Ottawa for our spring/summer programs.

 Deadlines for Submitting Applications